govinda21/Ball_Tracking_Pi/README.md

 Ball Tracker Pi
 ================

 This project will help you in tracking color ball.
 In this project we will be using Raspberry Pi and Brick Pi.
 This project is to make an autonomous color ball tracker robot using the technique of image processing.
 It is a basic project in opencv.
-This will be a good start to opencv on Raspberry Pi platform.
 This document will guide you from the installation of opencv on your Pi to the completion of a color ball tracker robot.

 Components required for this project are
 - Raspberry Pi